-Europa: Our best shot at finding alien life? - BBC News
+Europa: Our best shot at finding alien life?

 The resulting belts of intense radiation fry spacecraft electronics, limiting the durations of missions to months or even weeks.
 That said, this radiation also drives reactions on Europa's surface, yielding chemicals called oxidants.
 On Earth, biology exploits the chemical reactions between oxidants and compounds known as reductants to supply the energy needed for life.

 However, the oxidants made on the surface are only useful to Europan microbes if they can get down into the ocean.
 Fortunately, the process of convection that pushes warm blobs of ice upwards might also drive surface material down.
-Once in the ocean, oxidants could react with reductants made by seawater reacting with the rocky ocean floor.
+Once in the ocean, oxidants could react with reductants made by seawater interacting with the rocky ocean floor.

 "You need both poles of the battery," explains Robert Pappalardo.

-For scientists like Dr Pappalardo, the impending missions are the realisation of a two-decades-long dream.
+For scientists like Bob Pappalardo and Curt Niebur, the impending missions are the realisation of a two-decades-long dream.
 Since the first Europa mission concepts were drawn up in the late 1990s, one promising proposal after another has been thwarted.

 During the noughties, the US and Europe even pooled resources on a mission that would have sent separate spacecraft to Europa and Jupiter's larger ice moon Ganymede.
 But the plan was cancelled amid budget cuts, with the European part evolving into the Juice mission.